solent-eng/solent/README.md

 "Is it fast?"

-Probably not, at the moment.
+Not yet.

 The engine currently uses the select() mechanism in Windows and Unix. select() is slower than poll on unix, and significantly slower than IO-completion-sockets on Windows, kevent on BSD, epoll on linux.

 There is nothing inherently slow in its design.
-Perhaps at some future time we will replace the innards of Engine with a solution derived from asyncio, twisted or libuv.
-Or we could rewrite the engine in C++ and then offer python wrappers to it.
+In time we may replace the internals of Engine with a solution taken from asyncio, twisted or libuv.
+Or we may rewrite the engine in C++ and offer python wrappers to it.

 "How does it compare to system x?"